Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-2-NT-BYOLB/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a Service Fabric managed cluster, leveraging an existing Azure Load Balancer for secondary node type 2, using the *Standard* SKU.
-This cluster contains two node types running *Windows Server 2022 Datacenter* on *Standard_D2s_v3* size virtual machine scale sets.
+This cluster contains two node types running *Windows Server 2022 Datacenter* on *Standard_D2s_v3* SKU size on Azure Virtual Machine Scale Sets.

 You *must* have an existing Azure Load Balancer with Backend and NAT pools configured for this to work.
 See [Bring your own Azure Load Balancer documentation](https://docs.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-azure-load-balancer) for more details.